Git Workflow¶

 PR merged to main |

-Sync main into staging, delete feature branch |
+Sync main into staging, delete feature branches |

 reset-staging.yml |